Why you should visualize your cloud infrastructure

 If you or another department needs to troubleshoot an issue, you can easily identify issues and affected areas when you visualize your cloud infrastructure.
 Network diagrams help you find the root of the problem and resolve those issues quickly to keep your organization running smoothly and avoid losing revenue.

 Again in this instance, visuals can quickly communicate your cloud infrastructure to other people and an accurate diagram of your environment is essential during incident response.
 Many companies use shared infrastructure between teams, so teams within your department might need an understanding of infrastructure that they don’t have access to.
 Or as you troubleshoot an issue, your cloud service provider (Amazon Web Services, Google Cloud Platform Services, etc.) might ask for documentation of the infrastructure.
 With Lucidscale, it's easy to drill into the information that matters most, so you can quickly view certain aspects and resolve issues faster.

-As your company moves sensitive data into the cloud, you will be responsible for protecting that data and demonstrating compliance of top security standards.
-Cloud infrastructure diagrams show where data is stored and transmitted so you can prove that you have followed PCI, HIPAA, SOC, and other security guidelines that may be required in AWS compliance, GCP compliance, or Azure compliance guidelines.
+As your company moves sensitive data into the cloud, you will be responsible for protecting that data and demonstrating cloud compliance of top cloud security standards.
+Cloud infrastructure diagrams and documentation show where data and is stored and transmitted so you can prove that you have followed PCI, HIPAA, SOC, and other security guidelines that may be required in AWS compliance, GCP compliance, or Azure compliance guidelines.
 You must deliver documentation to prove cloud compliance These compliance documents and diagrams may even be required as part of your audit.

-Lucidchart makes it simple to share cloud infrastructure diagrams—you can provide a direct link with edit, comment-only, or read-only access to the document or export the diagram to include with other documentation that demonstrates compliance.
+Lucidchart makes it simple to share cloud infrastructure diagrams and compliance documents—you can provide a direct link with edit, comment-only, or read-only access to the document or export the diagram to include with other documentation that demonstrates cloud compliance.

 Finally, as others join your team, you can use visuals to educate them on your cloud infrastructure and bring them up to speed quickly.

-In Lucidchart, you can not only build cloud infrastructure diagrams for your team to reference but you can also publish these diagrams on your company intranet or on popular apps like Confluence.
+With Lucidchart, you can not only build cloud infrastructure diagrams for your team to reference, but you can also on your company intranet or on popular apps like Confluence.
 Take advantage of our integrations to include visuals within the applications that your team uses daily, such as Slack, Jira, Confluence, Github and Microsoft Teams.
 With easy-to-reference visuals in a centralized location, your team can be more self-sufficient during the onboarding process or when they have questions.

 As you build, optimize, maintain, and communicate your cloud infrastructure, remember to think visually.
 Sign up for Lucidchart to simplify the process of building complex technical diagrams and easily share those visuals for increased understanding.